 Performance Improvement Plans

-If at any time during the previously mentioned phases a supervisor determines that an employee’s performance is not meeting expectations, a Performance Improvement Plan (PIP) may be initiated to address and improve performance.
+If a supervisor determines that an employee’s performance is not meeting expectations, a Performance Improvement Plan (PIP) may be initiated to address and improve performance.
 Before administering a PIP, supervisors are encouraged to consult with Human Resources to evaluate if the employee issue is a behavioral problem or a performance issue.